Herb Sturz: Manhattan Court Employment Project (1968)

 The Manhattan Court Employment Project (MCEP) created by Sturz and Vera was the nation's first formal pretrial diversion program for juvenile offenders.
 The MCEP screening and assessment tools were designed to detect narcotics addicts and anyone not seriously motivated to find better employment.

 In the first year of operation, the project found that it was failing to detect and screen out drug addicts: 23% of approved program participants were addicts, especially to heroin, despite no prior drug arrests and no signs of addiction during their screening interview.
 Further, participants who were already charged with minor violations had light penalties and hence low motivation to participate enthusiastically in the jobs program.
 For these and other reasons, only 39% of participants found employment during the program's first year.
 While MCEP helped some participants, its overall success rate was disappointing.

-After the first year of operation, the MCEP process was modified to encourage participants to exert more effort during the their first 90 days to gain and retain employment.
+After the first year of operation, the MCEP process was modified to encourage participants to exert more effort during their first 90 days to gain and retain employment.
 The program improved: after 14 months in the program, 70% of participants who had their charges dismissed were still employed.

 The MCEP spun off from Vera in 1970 as the Court Employment Project (CEP).
 In December 1979 another effectiveness study was conducted by Vera.
 It concluded that CEP's recommendations to divert a juvenile offender from the criminal justice system into social service programs were statistically identical to prosecutors' referrals without CEP.
 Consequently, CEP dropped its diversion recommendation role, narrowed its focus to delivering effective employment services for court-deferred youths, and became a division of CASES (Center for Alternative Sentencing and Employment Services).